Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 > Hey, calm down!

-I had been naïve.
+I had been naive.
 I had thought myself safe.
 I had thought being able to see a threat would be enough.
 Now, my body had ceased to listen to any of my commands.
 Damning myself for my failure to fight back,